 The purpose of this enabling research funding opportunity is to support research that addresses widely understood problems in relation to plastic packaging, whose solutions are unknown today, but which if solved, will remove existing barriers to fundamental systems change, and make an important contribution to achieving the objectives of the SSPP challenge.

-With investments from the Industrial Strategy Challenge Fund (ISCF), UK Research and Innovation (UKRI) are working with the academic community, businesses and innovators to drive the transition to smart sustainable plastics.
+With investments from the UKRI Challenge Fund, UKRI are working with the academic community, businesses and innovators to drive the transition to smart sustainable plastics.

 The SSPP Challenge

-The SSPP Challenge is funded by the ISCF, the UK government’s flagship, challenge-led, innovation programme.
+The SSPP Challenge is funded by the UKRI Challenge Fund, the UK government’s flagship, challenge-led, innovation programme.

-The ISCF is a collective fund, aiming to bring together the UK’s world-leading research base and our most innovative businesses to solve the major industrial and societal challenges of our time.
+The UKRI Challenge Fund is a collective fund, aiming to bring together the UK’s world-leading research base and our most innovative businesses to solve the major industrial and societal challenges of our time.

 The SSPP Challenge seeks to deliver sustainable environmental, societal and/or economic benefits.
-Aligned to the government’s clean growth grand challenge and ISCF objectives, the SSPP Challenge seeks to make a significant contribution to the UK target of 2.4% of GDP in research and innovation spend, with SSPP innovation recognised internationally as a UK strength, and source of export growth and inward investment.
+Aligned to the government’s clean growth grand challenge and UKRI Challenge Fund objectives, the SSPP Challenge seeks to make a significant contribution to the UK target of 2.4% of GDP in research and innovation spend, with SSPP innovation recognised internationally as a UK strength, and source of export growth and inward investment.

 The SSPP Challenge has three workstreams.